 “I’m a firm believer in the Pandora bike lane because it goes over the bridge.
 It’s a real connector and it’s dual lane.
 I think the lane added to Pandora Avenue,” says Ghose.
 “I don’t necessarily feel the same way about all the other lanes that are going in.
 But I figured, why not embrace [the bike lane]?”

-Ghose pitched the idea of a ride thru window for cyclists and pedestrians to Jawl Properties, owner of the new building at 750 Pandora Avenue, and the developers liked the unique model.
-For Ghose, it’s a model that just makes sense for his business: the new restaurant is located right on the bike lane and Fishhook has seen huge success with the business lunch crowd.
+For Ghose, the ride-thru model that just makes sense for his business: the new restaurant is located right on the bike lane and Fishhook has seen huge success with the business lunch crowd.
 Ghose believes the ride thru window will be a new way of efficiently catering to both pedestrians and cyclists.

 It’s also a way to embrace a changing city: “Look at cities like Amsterdam and Portland, and how they’ve embraced bikes.
 I think Victoria is also very forward-thinking,” says Ghose.